yahoojapan/k2hr3/helm_chart.md

 ### k2hr3.app.extPort
 Specifies the port number for access from outside the kubernetes cluster to the Web Application server on the K2HR3 system.
 If this option is omitted, it will be used `0` and the `32443` port will be used.

+### k2hr3.env.httpProxy
+Specifies `HTTP_PROXY` environment in each K2HR3 system component(K2HR3 Web Appilcation / K2HR3 REST API / K2HDKC cluster) when building the K2HR3 system.
+If this option is omitted, the number of servers will not set `HTTP_PROXY` environment.

+### k2hr3.env.httpsProxy
+Specifies `HTTPS_PROXY` environment in each K2HR3 system component(K2HR3 Web Appilcation / K2HR3 REST API / K2HDKC cluster) when building the K2HR3 system.
+If this option is omitted, the number of servers will not set `HTTPS_PROXY` environment.

+### k2hr3.env.noProxy
+Specifies `NO_PROXY` environment in each K2HR3 system component(K2HR3 Web Appilcation / K2HR3 REST API / K2HDKC cluster) when building the K2HR3 system.
+If this option is omitted, the number of servers will not set `NO_PROXY` environment.

+### images.app.fullImageName
+Specifies `Docker Image` ( Organization / Image name / Image Tag ) for K2HR3 Web Appilcation.
+If this option is omitted, it will be used the latest ( `antpickax/k2hr3-app:1.0.17` ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.app.organization`, `images.app.imageName` and `images.app.version`.

+### images.app.organization
+Specifies `Organization Name` of `Docker Image` for K2HR3 Web Appilcation.
+If this option is omitted, it will be used `antpickax`.
+If you specify this option, you cannot specify `images.app.fullImageName`.

+### images.app.imageName
+Specifies `Image Name` of `Docker Image` for K2HR3 Web Appilcation.
+If this option is omitted, it will be used `k2hr3-app`.
+If you specify this option, you cannot specify `images.app.fullImageName`.

+### images.app.version
+Specifies `Tag(version) Name` of `Docker Image` for K2HR3 Web Appilcation.
+If this option is omitted, it will be used the latest Tag version( `1.0.17`, not `latest` tag ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.app.fullImageName`.

+### images.api.fullImageName
+Specifies `Docker Image` ( Organization / Image name / Image Tag ) for K2HR3 REST API.
+If this option is omitted, it will be used the latest ( `antpickax/k2hr3-api:1.0.21` ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.api.organization`, `images.api.imageName` and `images.api.version`.

+### images.api.organization
+Specifies `Organization Name` of `Docker Image` for K2HR3 REST API.
+If this option is omitted, it will be used `antpickax`.
+If you specify this option, you cannot specify `images.api.fullImageName`.

+### images.api.imageName
+Specifies `Image Name` of `Docker Image` for K2HR3 REST API.
+If this option is omitted, it will be used `k2hr3-api`.
+If you specify this option, you cannot specify `images.api.fullImageName`.

+### images.api.version
+Specifies `Tag(version) Name` of `Docker Image` for K2HR3 REST API.
+If this option is omitted, it will be used the latest Tag version( `1.0.21`, not `latest` tag ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.api.fullImageName`.

+### images.dkc.fullImageName
+Specifies `Docker Image` ( Organization / Image name / Image Tag ) for K2DKC cluster.
+If this option is omitted, it will be used the latest ( `antpickax/k2hdkc:1.0.6` ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.dkc.organization`, `images.dkc.imageName` and `images.dkc.version`.

+### images.dkc.organization
+Specifies `Organization Name` of `Docker Image` for K2DKC cluster.
+If this option is omitted, it will be used `antpickax`.
+If you specify this option, you cannot specify `images.dkc.fullImageName`.

+### images.dkc.imageName
+Specifies `Image Name` of `Docker Image` for K2DKC cluster.
+If this option is omitted, it will be used `k2hdkc`.
+If you specify this option, you cannot specify `images.dkc.fullImageName`.

+### images.dkc.version
+Specifies `Tag(version) Name` of `Docker Image` for K2DKC cluster.
+If this option is omitted, it will be used the latest Tag version( `1.0.6`, not `latest` tag ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.dkc.fullImageName`.

+### images.chmpx.fullImageName
+Specifies `Tag(version) Name` of `Docker Image` for CHMPX process used by K2HDKC cluster and REST API server.
+If this option is omitted, it will be used the latest ( `antpickax/chmpx:1.0.99` ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.chmpx.organization`, `images.chmpx.imageName` and `images.chmpx.version`.

+### images.chmpx.organization
+Specifies `Organization Name` of `Docker Image` for CHMPX process used by K2HDKC cluster and REST API server.
+If this option is omitted, it will be used `antpickax`.
+If you specify this option, you cannot specify `images.chmpx.fullImageName`.

+### images.chmpx.imageName
+Specifies `Image Name` of `Docker Image` for CHMPX process used by K2HDKC cluster and REST API server.
+If this option is omitted, it will be used `chmpx`.
+If you specify this option, you cannot specify `images.chmpx.fullImageName`.

+### images.chmpx.version
+Specifies `Tag(version) Name` of `Docker Image` for CHMPX process used by K2HDKC cluster and REST API server.
+If this option is omitted, it will be used the latest Tag version( `1.0.99`, not `latest` tag ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.chmpx.fullImageName`.

+### images.init.fullImageName
+Specifies `Tag(version) Name` of `Docker Image` for Initialization container for each K2HR3 system component (K2HR3 Web Appilcation / K2HR3 REST API / K2HDKC cluster).
+If this option is omitted, it will be used the latest ( `alpine:3.17.3` ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.init.organization`, `images.init.imageName` and `images.init.version`.

+### images.init.organization
+Specifies `Organization Name` of `Docker Image` for Initialization container for each K2HR3 system component (K2HR3 Web Appilcation / K2HR3 REST API / K2HDKC cluster).
+If this option is omitted, it will be used empty string.
+If you specify this option, you cannot specify `images.init.fullImageName`.

+### images.init.imageName
+Specifies `Image Name` of `Docker Image` for Initialization container for each K2HR3 system component (K2HR3 Web Appilcation / K2HR3 REST API / K2HDKC cluster).
+If this option is omitted, it will be used `alpine`.
+If you specify this option, you cannot specify `images.init.fullImageName`.

+### images.init.version
+Specifies `Tag(version) Name` of `Docker Image` for Initialization container for each K2HR3 system component (K2HR3 Web Appilcation / K2HR3 REST API / K2HDKC cluster).
+If this option is omitted, it will be used the latest Tag version( `3.17.3`, not `latest` tag ) when this K2HR3 Helm Chart was released.
+If you specify this option, you cannot specify `images.init.fullImageName`.

 ### mountPoint.configMap
 Specifies the directory path to mount the `configMap` used by each container on the K2HR3 system you are installing.